adamws/kicad-svg-extras/README.md

 - Python 3.8+

-The tool automatically detects and imports KiCad's `pcbnew` module from common installation locations, so it should work in virtual environments without special configuration.
+The tool automatically detects and imports KiCad's `pcbnew` module from common installation locations, so it works in isolated environments without special configuration.

 ### Custom KiCad Installation Path